- Home

 Emeritus Professor of Microbiology at the University of Liverpool, which he joined as a lecturer in 1985.
 He was Head of undergraduate admissions for the School of Life Sciences for 20 years, and chairman of the postgraduate selection committee for the Institute of Integrative Biology.
 He has held a number of external examining, editorial board and research peer review panel appointments in the UK and Europe.

-Served as the inaugural Chief Executive of the Office for Students from July 2017 – April 2022.
-Previously Chief Executive, Universities UK (2009-2017), and before that Chief Executive of the Equality Challenge Unit.
+Professor of Higher Education Policy, University of Bristol, since October 2022.
+Previously served as the inaugural Chief Executive of the Office for Students (July 2017 – April 2022), as Chief Executive, Universities UK (2009-2017), and before that Chief Executive of the Equality Challenge Unit.
 Originally trained as a lawyer, qualified in both England and Scotland, and worked in private practice.

 Professor Vince Emery